-One of the major reasons of a poorly performing site is the sluggishness of a server it is hosted on; it usually happens when you are using extremely cheap servers in an attempt of cutting costs.
-We cannot stress enough on how important a good hosting is as it considerably reduces the DNS time, which means the amount of time it can take for the website to establish a connection with the server.
+One of the major reasons for a poorly performing site is the sluggishness of a server it is hosted on; it usually happens when you are using extremely cheap servers in an attempt of cutting costs.
+We cannot stress enough how important good hosting is as it considerably reduces the DNS time, which means the amount of time it can take for the website to establish a connection with the server.
 A great server will do it in around 7 milliseconds while a poorly responding server can take up to 250 milliseconds.

 Themes on WordPress are not created equal; some may have great coding which will impressively reduce their loading time while others might be too heavy.
 It also depends on the nature and version of the themes.
-It is important to refer to a case in trying to emphasize on the importance of a good theme.
+It is important to refer to a case in trying to emphasize the importance of a good theme.
 Some time back Julian Fernandes from Synthesis tried to switch themes from the WordPress default to Genesis framework and that reduced the loading time of the site from 630 milliseconds to whopping 172 milliseconds, which is more than 50% improvement.
 What it tells us is that one should check the loading speed of themes before taking the decision to implement them.
 A very effective tool to help you solve the problem is Pingdom.

 Content Delivery Network

-A CDN can help reduce the bandwidth usage to quiet a considerable percentage (around 55%), which makes a huge impact on the overall speed of the page.
+A CDN can help reduce the bandwidth usage to quite a considerable percentage (around 55%), which makes a huge impact on the overall speed of the page.
 A CDN has the capacity to work on some huge servers located across the world based on geographic location.
-Since the load of your files is shared by a variety of different servers and not one, it creates a very balanced use of processes, enabling you to have a faster loading website.
+Since a load of your files is shared by a variety of different servers and not one, it creates a very balanced use of processes, enabling you to have a faster loading website.

 12 Quick And Easy Fixes For A Slow WordPress

-After you have finally identified the fact as to how can you make your foundations of a website strong, and there are supposedly no underlying issues in this regards, next we will move on to quick fixes to speed up WordPress:
+After you have finally identified the fact as to how can you make your foundations of a website strong, and there are supposedly no underlying issues in this regard, next we will move on to quick fixes to speed up WordPress:

 1. Identify The Plugins That Are Slowing The Website Down

-It is quite important to figure out which plugins are the ones that are actually slowing your site down, P3 can prove to be the most effective tools to diagnose plugins as it easily tells what plug-in takes how much time on each page.
+It is quite important to figure out which plugins are the ones that are actually slowing your site down, P3 can prove to be the most effective tool to diagnose plugins as it easily tells what plug-in takes how much time on each page.
 So highlight the plug-in that is performing poorly and replace it with effective ones.

 Sometimes social plugins are ones that commonly take up a lot of time, replacing them with social buttons integrated within your theme could be a very good idea in order to remove this plug-in and save a lot of loading time.
 Once you are experienced enough to understand what plugins work best for your website when it comes to loading time then you will easily be able to take calculated decisions and improve your efficiency even more.